szabgab/perlmaven.com/sites/en/pages/packages-modules-and-namespace-in-perl.md

 Read more on how to check for [one policy violation at a time](/perl-critic-one-policy).

-We could move the code of the <b>Foo</b> namespace to a file called foo.pl and load it using `require`, but it is very old-school and we will have to give the path to the file.
+We could move the code of the **Foo** namespace to a file called foo.pl and load it using `require`, but it is very old-school and we will have to give the path to the file.
-It is much better to put the code of the <b>Foo</b> namespace into a file called `Foo.pm`.
+It is much better to put the code of the **Foo** namespace into a file called `Foo.pm`.

 The main script then will look like this: